TobiasOnGitHub/FAXE-Feature_Annotation_eXtraction_Engine/README.md

 **Generate metrics**

 FAXE supports a set of metrics which can be accessed via the same method.
-Depending on the metric, you have to add a feature of intrest to the request.
+Depending on the metric, you have to add a feature of interest to the request.

     FAXE faxe = new FAXE(new File("C:\\path-to-project-root"));
     double metric_value = faxe.getMetrics(f, Metrics.SD, new Feature("Feature-of-intrest"));